AbdelrahmanHamdyy/Arabic-Text-Diacritization/README.md

 the empty size to ensure they’re all almost equal.</li>
 <li><strong>Encoding:</strong> The last step is to encode each character and diacritic to a specific index which
 is defined in our character to index and diacritic to index dictionaries.
-Basically transforming letters and diacritics into a numerical form to be input to our.</li>
+Basically transforming letters and diacritics into a numerical form to be input to our model.</li>
 <li><strong>Failed Trails:</strong> We Tried not to give it a full sentence but a small sliding window
-and this sliding window in flexible in size as we can determine the size of previous words we want to get and the size of the next words.</li>
+and this sliding window is flexible in size as we can determine the size of previous words we want to get and the size of the next words.</li>
 </ol>
 <a id = "Feature"></a>

 ### <img align= center height=60px src="https://media0.giphy.com/media/fw9KH5k7W2BVb78Wkq/200w.webp?cid=ecf05e472gayvziprwm50vr429mjzkk6lic31u4tegu821k7&ep=v1_stickers_search&rid=200w.webp&ct=s">Feature Extraction Module

 <ol>
-<li><strong>Trainable Embeddings(which we used): </strong> Here we use the Embedding layer provided by torch.nn. which gives us trainable embeddings on the character level.
+<li><strong>Trainable Embeddings (Used): </strong> Here we use the Embedding layer provided by torch.nn. which gives us trainable embeddings on the character level.
 This layer in a neural network is responsible for transforming discrete
 input elements, in our case character indices, into continuous vector representations where each unique input element is associated with a learnable vector and these vectors capture semantic relationships